 The cover is especially useful for older and less able-bodied people who aren’t confident in carrying out jobs themselves.
-If the homeowner is not physically capable of putting things right in the event of an emergency, such as an internal flood or a roofing leak, then prompt assistance will be necessary.
-At £79 a year with no excess, Best Price Financial Services provides cover that’s both affordable and great quality.
+If an elderly homeowner is not physically capable of putting things right in the event of an emergency, such as an internal flood or a roofing leak, then prompt assistance will be necessary.
+At £91.25 a year with no excess, Best Price Financial Services provides cover that’s both affordable and great quality.

 The 24/7 emergency helpline provided by the policy means that there’ll always be someone at the other end of the phone to give the policyholder straightforward directions about managing risk and damage.
 This is even if the issue is one that requires routine maintenance and is not covered by the policy, such as a dripping tap.
 In such cases, helpline operators would be able to provide simple instructions about how to deal with the issue.
 This would help give elderly homeowners a clearer understanding of the issue they’re experiencing, therefore reducing their risk of being taken advantage of by an independent tradesperson.
 Visit Home Emergency Cover

 It’s a fact that elderly people tend to feel the cold more — there were an estimated 36,300 ‘excess winter deaths’* of people aged 75 or over between 2014 and 2015.
 This is in stark comparison to the 7,700 people aged under 75, with the main cause for these deaths being respiratory problems.